rbren/vizzy/test/e2e/cases/spotify/debug/visualizations/0/0/create-visualization/request.md

 The title of the dataset is: Music Genre Popularity Over Time

-Tracks the popularity of various music genres over multiple dates spanning from April 23, 2016 to August 9, 2023.
+Tracks the popularity of various music genres over multiple dates

 ### Structure
-The data is structured as a CSV where each row represents a music genre and each column represents a date.
-The first row contains the column headers, which are dates in MM/DD/YYYY format starting from '4/23/2016' and ending with '8/9/2023'.
-Each subsequent row starts with the genre name followed by the popularity scores (or rankings) of that genre on each date.
-Scores are numeric.
-Some cells in the table are empty, indicating missing data points for those genre-date combinations.
-Preprocessing steps might include filling missing values and converting date strings into a date-time format for time series analysis.
+The data is formatted as a CSV with the first row containing headers.
+The first column lists the music genres, and the subsequent columns represent dates in a month/day/year format.
+Each row following the header row represents a different genre, with numerical values indicating the genre's relative popularity or some metric of interest on the corresponding dates.
+To effectively use this data, it would be essential to parse the dates properly, taking into account different locales if necessary.
+Additionally, handling missing data (represented by empty fields) should be considered, as not all genres have data for all dates.

 ### Fields